THE ART OF A SUCCESSFUL ANALYTICS UPGRADE PROCESS

 Lindsey O’ Grady – Practice Lead Planning & Analytics

 I’ve recently completed a successful Cognos Analytics and Planning Analytics upgrade (PA 11.0.6 and CA 11.1.1).
 It has now been signed off and I was able to give my customer a guided tour of all the new tools… out the with the old, in with the new!
-My client is now the envy of many – a smooth upgrade, reasonable timescales, and eagerly discussing how it will completely change the way they work.
+My customer is now the envy of many – a smooth upgrade, reasonable timescales, and eagerly discussing how it will completely change the way they work.
 So how was it done and what are my best tips?

 Tip 1: How to make a project plan